Semigroup actions on sets and the Burnside ring: Introduction

 There are several other major advantages of these definitions of actions.
-For a semigroup $I$, the category $\ACT(I)$ has an equivalent subcategory denoted by $\bACT(I)$, whose objects are actions which are "invertible on one side" with equivariant maps between them, see Section \ref{section:CategoriesofIsets}.
-This subcategory $\bACT(I)$ possesses a homotopical category structure in the sense of \cite{dwyer}, see Section \ref{homotoical}.
-We denote the full-subcategory of $\bACT(I)$ of finite $I$-sets by $\bAct(I)$.
-In the case when $I$ is a monoid the homotopical category $\bAct(I)$ will admit $3$-arrow calculus, so that from 27.5 of \cite{dwyer} it will be saturated.
+For a semigroup $I$, the category $\ACT(I)$ has a subcategory denoted by $\bACT(I)$, whose objects are actions which are ``reversible on one side" with equivariant maps between them, see Section \ref{section:CategoriesofIsets}.
+We show that this subcategory $\bACT(I)$ possesses a homotopical category structure in the sense of \cite{dwyer}, see Section \ref{homotoical}.
+In some respect, we can say this paper is initiative for the usage of notion homotopy for semigroup actions in this setting.
+We show that in the case when $I$ is a monoid the homotopical category $\act_l(I)$, the full-subcategory of $\bACT(I)$ of finite left $I$-sets, will admit $3$-arrow calculus, so that from 27.5 of \cite{dwyer} it will be saturated.
 As a result we are able to define Burnside ring of a monoid $I$, which is another main objective of this note.
 We denote the Burnside ring of a monoid $I$ by $\A(I)$.
-When $I$ is a group this definition agrees with the definition of Burnside ring existing in the literature, see \cite{tomdieck}, which is a very important construction in group theory.
+This construction generalizes the Burnside ring of $\bbN$ given in \cite{yoshida} to any monoid, so that we can propose our construction for a generalization of ``the theory of non-invertible finite dynamical systems" (which is a proposed problem in \cite{yoshida}, page 130) to ``theory of finite state automata".
+We also define analogues notion to the Burnside's mark homomorphism so that we get the theory of Burnside rings, see Theorem \ref{mark}.
+When $I$ is a group, our construction of Burnside ring agrees with the usual one existing in the literature, see \cite{tomdieck}, which is a very important construction in group theory and homotopy theory.
 If $I$ is a commutative monoid and $K(I)$ is its Gr\"othendieck group, then we have proved $\A(I)$ is equal to $\A(K(I))$, see Theorem \ref{burnside}.
 In particular we show $\A(\bbN)=\A(\bbZ)$, so that we can add one more arrow which would be an isomorphism in the main diagram in \cite{dress} page 3.

-We also recover the idea of the attractors for a state machine in analogy with the attractors in the field of dynamical systems, as the inverse actions of a given monoid action.
+We also recover the idea of the attractors for a finite state automaton (or attractors for non-linear finite dynamical systems in a generalized way) in analogy with the attractors in the field of dynamical systems, as the orbits of the reverse actions of a given monoid action.
 When the monoid is taken as $\bbN$, this will correspond to the standard definitions.
 The periodic attractors will be the generators of the Burnside ring.
 The Burnside ring of a free monoid on an alphabet is an invariant of the types of machines can be build, so that it would be very useful in Automata theory.